 A clean home should be status quo for everyone, so why is it so hard to make it a reality?
 In a perfect world, your home would always be in pristine condition.
 (Not a crumb or dust bunny in sight!)
 But, no matter how good your intentions are, life always manages to throw a wrench into your cleaning routine.
 Whether you've had a particularly busy week at work or are juggling a job with parenthood, it's all too easy to deprioritize even the easiest chores.
 One thing often leads to another, and you're a few spills away from being messy.

 The good news is just because you're busy doesn't mean you have to live in filth.
-To help, we asked a few experts to share their cleaning rules everyone can follow.
+To help us live our tidiest lives, we asked a few experts to share their cleaning rules everyone can follow.
 (Yes, even you.)

 Rule #1: Automate When Possible